xtdb-labs/learn-crux-datalog-today/master.md

 It would be great if we could reuse this query to find movie titles for any actor and not just for "Sylvester Stallone".
-This is possible with an `:in` clause, which provides the query with input parameters, much in the same way that function or method arguments does in your programming language.
+This is possible with an `:in` clause, which provides the query with input parameters, much in the same way that function or method arguments do in your programming language.

 Here's that query with an input parameter for the actor: